Harrah's Lake Tahoe: History

 Harrah's was established in Lake Tahoe when William F. Harrah purchased George's Gateway Club in January 1955, for $500,000.
 Harrah's Lake Club opened on June 20, 1955, and was later renamed Harveys Lake Tahoe.

 In 1956, Harrah's Lake Club was sold for $5.25 million in cash to Harvey Gross, which at the time was the most expensive casino purchase ever.
 In 1958, Bill Harrah acquired an interest in the Stateline Country Club and Nevada Club across the street from Harrah's modern location and opened Harrah's Stateline Club.

 Also in 1956, a new radio station, KOWL, opened its studio inside the Harrah's Stateline Club.
 They were located on the upper floor.
 The station's transmitter and broadcast tower were roughly two miles south of the casino in South Lake Tahoe, California.

 The South Shore Room opened in 1959, at a cost of $3.5 million.
 This 750-seat showroom, whose opening act was comedian Red Skelton, made entertainment a priority at Harrah's.

 By 1960, Guy Lombardo and his Royal Canadians Orchestra also appeared at Harrah's in collaboration with the vocalists Kenney Gardner, Cliff Glass and Bill Flannigan.
 Their performance featured popular songs composed by his brother Carmen including:

 Boo-Hoo and Return To Me.
 Lombardo concluded the concert leading the audience in a sing-along which was followed by a rousing chorus of Auld Lang Syne.
-The concert was recorded live for Capital Records (T1393, 1960).
+The concert was recorded live for Capitol Records (T1393, 1960).

 In 1962, Harrah's interiors were used for the Curtis Enterprises and Universal-International Pictures film 40 Pounds of Trouble, starring Tony Curtis, Suzanne Pleshette and Phil Silvers.
 The comedy film was about a gambler who dies and leaves his daughter in the hands of the casino's manager.
 The film had its premiere on January 19, 1963, at Harrah's South Shore Room, which Curtis and his wife Christine Kaufmann attended.

 In 1963, Barry Keenan, Joseph Amsler and John Irwin abducted Frank Sinatra Jr., the 19-year-old son of singer Frank Sinatra, after his performance at the South Shore Room opening for George Jessel.

 Harrah had been planning to build a hotel at Lake Tahoe for many years, but had been hindered by costs.
 However, in 1971, when Harrah's went public, he finally acquired the finances to build his dream hotel.
 In 1972, Harrah broke ground on his $25-million, 18-story, 250-room hotel which opened on November 9, 1973.
 Each 500 sqft room was furnished with a fully stocked bar, bay windows, two bathrooms with TVs and telephones.
 It earned the first five-star diamond rating in casino history.
 The 20-story pre-cast concrete sculpted building façade was designed and constructed by Thomas J. Geever.